sitomani/4champ/docs/journal.md

 # 4champ Development Journal

+### 26 December 2020 Small steps

+Quite some year, this one.
+Without touching the global events, just a bit of a summary of what happened lately for 4champ.
+In November, I pushed out a small update to the app that enabled reviewing through the About page.
+The app will also ask for a review after receiving a bit of trigger actions first, using the iOS review mechanics, so it won't be bugging you too often.

+For the last actions this year I managed to rebuild the libopenmpt from the latest sources, and got the updgrade out for beta testing just in time before AppStore holiday break!
+Now I'm cleaning up here and there and will also be posting about my progress with the libopenmtp iOS build on the OpenMPT forum.
+Also, updating the main repository README to reflect the changes in building the lib.

 ### 3 May 2020 Back in the AppStore!

 It's been long time coming, and the time has finally come.
 4champ is now again listed at the AppStore for iOS devices.
 It's been a really interesting four weeks since I started the TestFlight beta first invite only, and from Easter on with public link.